pradeeka7/pradeeka7/README.md

 - ⚡ Fun fact: ...
 -->

 I am a software engineer and a technical writer.
-I have written 10 technical books.